What Does Over, Short, and Damaged (OS&D) Mean (and How to Handle It)

 1. Handling and Loading Issues

-Some examples of poor handling and loading include:
+Examples of poor loading practices include:

-• Inaccurate counts
+• Inaccurate product counts

 • Haphazard handling